RohitBandaru/rohitbandaru.github.io/_posts/2025-01-11-Transformer-Design-Guide-Pt2.md

 Attention with Linear Biases (ALiBi) is another method of position embedding introduced by [Press et al. 2021](https://arxiv.org/abs/2108.12409).

-{% include figure.liquid loading="eager" path="assets/img/blog/transformer_pt2/alibi.png" caption="" alt="ALiBi" source="https://arxiv.org/abs/2108.12409" width=400 class="image-fluid mx-auto d-block" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/transformer_pt2/alibi.png" caption="" alt="ALiBi" source="https://arxiv.org/abs/2108.12409" width=400 class="image-fluid mx-auto d-block" %}

 $$m$$ is a hyperparameter that can be set per attention head.
 No absolute position embeddings are added.
 This method adds a strong inductive bias for locality.
 The attention scores decay with relative distance.
 Since there are no learned parameters for position this bias can generalize to longer sequence lengths during inference.
 The biases can be extended indefinitely.